 Were chain buffets always straddling the line between acceptable and shady and I just grew up enough to notice?
 Or has inflation and demand forced the chain buffets to cut corners?
 I genuinely don’t know.

 Still, I love a good buffet with a nice crisp salad followed by samplings of a wide variety of food choices.
 Done right, it can be great.
 Can it be profitable?
 Not sure.
 But it can be great.
+Especially if you are feeling hunger pains.

 It seems tourist towns are the last great bastions of the buffet.
 Places like Vegas, Orlando and, yes, Pigeon Forge, are keeping America’s great buffet tradition alive.